Managing Calls through the Web Interface

 There are two blocks for displaying feeds at the top of the page:

-In each of them, you can select the type of content to be displayed:
+In each of them, you can choose the type of content to display:

-Primary source – view the image from the camera connected to TrueConf Group (self-view).
-You will have access to control it (for compatible PTZ cameras).
-You can select your camera as the prioritized window in the video layout by clicking
+My camera – view the image from the camera connected to TrueConf Group (self-view).
+Control of the camera (for compatible PTZ cameras) will be available.
+You can select your camera as the priority window in the video layout by clicking

-.Presentation source – preview of the content prepared for sharing.
-You can make the presentation the priority window in the video layout by clicking
+;Content – preview of the content prepared for sharing.
+You can prioritize the presentation window in the video layout by clicking

-.Main display: Display the layout on the screen connected to the endpoint and control the video feed from the endpoint camera
+.Primary display displays the video layout that is shown on the display connected to the terminal and manages the video transmission from the terminal's camera.

-Conference layout – select the current layout and manage mixing settings for a group conference (available only when the MCU function is activated; if MCU is not available, the conference layout will display video from the connected camera);
+Conference layout – selection of the current layout and management of mixing settings for a group conference (available only when the MCU feature is activated; if MCU is not available, the conference layout will display video from the connected camera).

-Participant – displays video from the selected participant and allows PTZ camera control.
+Participant – displays video from the selected participant and allows control of their PTZ camera.

 If necessary, you can disable the display of the video window in the web interface by clicking

 .
-However, this window will still be visible in the video layout.
+However, this window will still be shown in the video layout.

 # PTZ Camera Control